2 Years to 720 Credit Score After Filing For Bankruptcy

 Because you must make repayments toward your debts in Chapter 13, credit reporting agencies may remove a Chapter 13 bankruptcy after seven years.

 There is no way to accelerate bankruptcy removal from your credit report.
 Once you’ve filed, the information will remain for the specified period of years before being removed.

 However, you can take steps to improve other aspects of your credit, like making on-time payments.

-Unfortunately, the answer is between 7 and 10 years, but you aren’t out of luck during that time.
-We offer every client the opportunity to reach a 720 credit score within 12 to 24 months of filing for bankruptcy.
+We offer every client the opportunity to reach a 720 credit score within 1 to 2 years of filing for bankruptcy.

 When you call Blake Goodman, P.C., a compassionate bankruptcy attorney will set you up with a free consultation where we’ll walk you through your options for debt relief.